• Home

 Your Host - Michael Hartwig

-Join Author, Artist, and Religious Professor, Michael Hartwig, for an insider's tour of Rome.
+Join Author, Artist, and Professor, Michael Hartwig, for an insider's tour of Rome.

 Rome is an idea – the idea of a world unified by our common humanity and the currents of trade, learning, art, and spirituality.
 It has been the civilization against which many others have been measured.
 Over the centuries, Romans have sought to recapture the glory of ancient Rome, preserving monuments, building new ones, reforming institutions, and showcasing the people, places, ideas, and events that have contributed to its greatness over the centuries.